Trouble on the World’s 7th Highest Peak

 April 14, 2017

 Having successfully climbed Mount Everest for the second time in 2013, Margaret Watroba set her sights on Dhaulagiri in Nepal.
-She was determined to climb the seventh highest peak in the world, and embarked on her expedition in September 2016.
+Determined to climb the seventh highest peak in the world, Watroba embarked on an expedition.

 Aware of the mountain’s reputation for avalanches, Watroba knew that despite the lack of snow on the first section of the climb, her safety was not guaranteed.